Frederick, Maryland: Late 19th century

 Admiral Winfield Scott Schley (1839–1911) was born at "Richfields", the mansion home of his father.
 He became an important naval commander of the American fleet on board his flagship and heavy cruiser USS Brooklyn along with Admiral William T. Sampson in the Battle of Santiago de Cuba off the shores of the Spanish island colony of Cuba in the Spanish–American War in 1898.
 Major Henry Schley's son, Dr. Fairfax Schley, was instrumental in setting up the Frederick County Agricultural Society and the Great Frederick Fair.
 Gilmer Schley served as Mayor from 1919 to 1922, and the Schleys remained one of the town's leading families into the late-20th century.

 Nathaniel Wilson Schley, a prominent banker, and his wife Mary Margaret Schley helped organize and raise funds for the annual Great Frederick Fair, one of the two largest agricultural fairs in the State.
 Since the 1960s, the fair has featured many outstanding country-western singers and become a major music festival.
 Schley Avenue commemorates the family's role in the city's heritage.

 The Frederick and Pennsylvania Line railroad ran from Frederick to the Pennsylvania–Maryland State line, a/k/a Mason–Dixon line.
 Chartered in 1867, construction began in 1869 and the line opened October 8, 1872.
-However, it defaulted on its interest payments in 1874 and acquired by the Pennsylvania Railroad in 1875, which formed a new division to operate the rail line.
+However, it defaulted on its interest payments in 1874 and was acquired by the Pennsylvania Railroad in 1875, which formed a new division to operate the rail line.
 In the spring of 1896, the Frederick and Pennsylvania Line railroad was liquidated in a judicial sale to the Pennsylvania Railroad for $150,000.
 The railroad survived through mergers and the Penn-Central bankruptcy.
 However, the State of Maryland acquired the Frederick and Pennsylvania Line in 1982.
 As of 2013, all but two miles (2 mi) at the southern terminus at Frederick still exist, operated by either the Walkersville Southern, or the Maryland Midland Railway (MMID) railroads.

 Jewish pioneers Henry Lazarus and Levy Cohan settled in Frederick in the 1740s as merchants.
 Mostly German Jewish immigrants organized a community in the mid-19th century, creating the Frederick Hebrew Congregation in 1858.
 Later the congregation lapsed, but was reorganized in 1917 as a cooperative effort between the older settlers and more recently arrived Eastern European Jews under the name Beth Sholom Congregation.

 In 1905, Rev. E. B. Hatcher started the First Baptist Church of Frederick.

 After the Civil War, the Maryland legislature established racially segregated public facilities by the end of the 19th century, re-imposing white supremacy.
 Black institutions were typically underfunded in the state, and it was not until 1921 that Frederick established a public high school for African Americans.
 First located at 170 West All Saints Street, it moved to 250 Madison Street, where it eventually was adapted as South Frederick Elementary.
 The building presently houses the Lincoln Elementary School.
 The Laboring Sons Memorial Grounds, a cemetery for free blacks, was founded in 1851.